-When renting a home or apartment, many renters think their landlord will step in if the rental is damaged.
-To a certain extent, that is true.
-A landlord is responsible for damage to the structure of the building—but that coverage doesn’t apply to what’s inside the home.
-For instance, if your clothes are damaged by fire, or someone breaks in and steals your electronics, it’s up to the renter to replace those items, not the landlord.
-Having renters insurance will provide coverage to help you do just that.
+When renting a home or apartment, many renters assume that their landlord will step in to pay for repairs or replacement if the rental property is damaged.
+To a certain extent, that is true; a landlord is responsible for repairing damage to the structure of the building—but that coverage doesn’t apply to a renter’s personal possessions.
+For instance, if a tenant’s clothes are damaged by fire, or someone breaks in and steals their electronics or jewelry, it’s up to the renter to replace those items, not the landlord.
+Renters insurance provides coverage to help tenants do just that.

 - BEST OVERALL: State Farm

 - RUNNER-UP: American Family Insurance

 What to Consider When Choosing One of the Best Renters Insurance Companies

 While price is an obvious consideration when determining how to get renters insurance, it’s also essential for a potential customer to weigh a company’s coverage options, claims process, and customer service ratings.
 In particular, it’s important that they look at the coverage limits, coverage area, and discounts for each insurance provider because these individual factors can affect the price.